Sweetie (1989 film): Critical response

 In Australian Film, 1978-1994, Sweetie is described as "a ghastly parody of the tyranny of family life".
 Roger Ebert gave the film 3½ stars out of four, writing "[Sweetie] is a story with a realistic origin, told with a fresh and bold eye...Most movies slide right through our minds without hitting anything.
 This one screams and shouts every step of the way".

 In a 2015 review in The Guardian, Luke Buckmaster wrote, "The world of Sweetie – a beautifully strange and compelling film debut – is bent out of shape with almost intangibly subtle precision.
 Campion offsets what could have been a morose drama with an atmosphere that becomes increasingly, and unnervingly, mystical".

 The DVD and Blu-ray editions of the film, released by The Criterion Collection, include three of Campion's earlier short films: "An Exercise in Discipline: Peel", "Passionless Moments", and "A Girl’s Own Story".

 Filmmaker Carol Morley, who has called Campion her greatest influence, cited Sweetie as her favorite film on an episode of Radio 4's The Film Programme.
 Campion was a surprise guest on the program and said Philip French of The Observer found the film "disgusting", and an Italian outlet asked her why she had to make a film that was "so dirty".

+Restoration

+The film was restored from original picture negatives to a digital format in 2025, and was showcased at the Melbourne International Film Festival by the National Film and Sound Archives.